gatneil/gettingStarted/README.md

 # you can find more info about VM sizes here:
 # https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-sizes/
 #
-# commonly used VM images have aliases, which can be seen in the help text for azure vm quick-create.
+# commonly used VM images have aliases, which can be seen in the help text for `azure vm quick-create`.
 # If you want to use an image that doesn't have an alias, you will need to use the commands
 # `azure vm image publisher list` and `azure vm image list <publisher>` to find the image you want.
 # The image-urn is of the form Publisher:Offer:Sku:Version (version can be `latest` if you want the latest set of patches).